wAIfu-DEV/XSTD/README.md

         return 1;
     }

-    HeapStr built = builtRes.value;
+    OwnedStr built = builtRes.value;
     io_println(built);

-    // We free the result string, as we own it. a->free(a, built);
+    // We free the result string, since OwnedStr implies the consumer owns the
+    // string, it is our responsibility to free it.
+    // Strings that do not require freeing are passed as either ConstStr or String a->free(a, built);

-    // Any call to x_init() should be followed by a call to x_deinit()
+    // Any call to x_init() should be followed by a call to x_deinit(),
     // in order to free the memory. strbuilder_deinit(&builder);
 }